dataeducator/meharry-summer-colab-intro-to-github/README.md

 - **Time commitment**: 1 - 2 hours

 In this course, you will:
+  1. Create a profile READMe
-  1. Create a branch
+  2. Create a branch
-  2. Commit a file
+  3. Commit a file
-  3. Open a pull request
+  4. Open a pull request
-  4. Merge your pull request
+  5. Merge your pull request

 **What is a branch?**: A _[branch](https://docs.github.com/en/get-started/quickstart/github-glossary#branch)_ is a parallel version of your repository.
 By default, your repository has one branch named `main` and it is considered to be the definitive branch.
 Creating additional branches allows you to copy the `main` branch of your repository and safely make any changes without disrupting the main project.
 Many people use branches to work on specific features without affecting any other parts of the project.